zein3/python-simple-http-server/README.md

 # About

-A simple HTTP server written in Python.
+A very simple HTTP server written in Python.